HMS Speedwell (1815): Career

-"We arrived at the coast of Cuba and learned that His Majesty’s schooner Speedwell, accompanied by several barges from other vessels of war, was engaged in securing a key near Cayo Romano off the north Coast of Cuba where a number of pirates had secreted themselves in the woods.
-Some small craft which the pirates used in other cruises, were captured by the barges … it was expected the pirates would be hunted from their lurking places."
+"We arrived at the coast of Cuba and learned that His Majesty's schooner Speedwell, accompanied by several barges from other vessels of war, was engaged in securing a key near Cayo Romano off the north Coast of Cuba where a number of pirates had secreted themselves in the woods.
+Some small craft which the pirates used in other cruises, were captured by the barges ... it was expected the pirates would be hunted from their lurking places."

 Then on 31 January 1825, Speedwell seized the schooner James.
 Unfortunately, the prize money notice does not give the reason.

-Lieutenant James Cooper Bennett, who had commanded HMS Renegade, commanded Speedwell on 5 March 1826 when she captured the slave ship Orestes, and thereby freed 238 slaves.
+Lieutenant James Cooper Bennett, who had commanded HMS Renegade, commanded Speedwell on 5 March 1826 when she captured the slave ship Orestes, and thereby freed 238 captives.
 Orestes had grounded near Grass-cut Cay on the Grand Bahama Banks (23°40′N 77°20′W).
-The crew had taken refuge on one of the Cays, leaving their cargo for several days without food or water.
-Bennett was unable to get the slaver afloat and so took the freed slaves aboard Speedwell, as well as the master of Orestes, Don Jose Ramon Munio (or Mutio), the mate, and a passenger.
-During the voyage to Havana, Don Munio died, as did 26 slaves.
-Speedwell was able to land 212 slaves.
-Orestes had loaded 285 slaves on 19 January; in all over a quarter of the slaves she had loaded had died.
+The crew had taken refuge on one of the Cays, leaving their cptives for several days without food or water.
+Bennett was unable to get the ship afloat and so took the freed captives aboard Speedwell, as well as the master of Orestes, Don Jose Ramon Munio (or Mutio), the mate, and a passenger.
+During the voyage to Havana, Don Munio died, as did 26 enslaved people.
+Speedwell was able to land 212 enslaved people.
+Orestes had loaded 285 enslaved people on 19 January; in all over a quarter of the enslaved people she had loaded had died.

 It is not clear that the Navy formally commissioned Speedwell before 14 April 1826, when Lieutenant Justus Oxenham commissioned her.
 Lieutenant B. Hutchings took command in August 1828.
 Lieutenant James Hookey replaced Hutchings in June 1829, and Lieutenant William Warren replace Hookey on 31 August.

 On 15 October 1831 Speedwell stopped briefly at Havana.
-There she reported that she had boarded a slave vessel off Trinidad, on the coast of Cuba.
-However, the slaver was sailing under a French flag and so Speedwell had to let her proceed as Speedwell was not authorized to detain French slave vessels.
+There she reported that she had boarded a slave ship off Trinidad, on the coast of Cuba.
+However, the ship was sailing under a French flag and so Speedwell had to let her proceed as Speedwell was not authorized to detain French vessels transporting enslaved people.

-In 1832, Speedwell captured three slave ships:
+In 1832, Speedwell captured three ships transporting enslaved people: